Managing changes to shielding

 This video is based on personal experience and does not aim to give medical advice.
+It was filmed in July 2020.
 Always check with your medical consultant before making any lifestyle changes.

 Watch our chair Steve Jones, who is living with ipf and has a lung transplant, talk about managing as he self-shields.
 Filmed in March 2020.